timm/misc/py/names.md

 it can also control What we can do or not do (as determined by polices within software that control what functions we can access); Further, it very useful to help us explore the world looking for new insights and opportunities (using data mining or optimization software).

-Just to say the obvious, AI software is still software that needs to be maintained and extended.
-Another property of most software systems is that they have to be integrated with other software systems ("no man is an island").
+Just to say
+the obvious, AI software is still software that needs to be maintained and extended.
+Software systems usually have to be integrated with other software systems.
-Software engineers are always  needed when software must be patched, extended, customized, integrated with other software tools,  deployed, then maintained.
+Software engineers are always  needed when software must be patched, extended, customized, integrated with other software tools,  deployed, and then maintained.

 The _less_  an  engineers understand what they are patching, extending, customizing, intergrateding, deploying and